 Campus Security Authority (CSA) are federally mandated crime reporters.
-All Housing and Residence Life staff are CSAs and will maintain a certain level of privacy, but when they become aware of a crime that occurred on or around campus, they have an obligation under federal law to report the information to the Title IX Office.
+All Housing and Residence Life staff are CSAs and will maintain a certain level of privacy.
+However, when they become aware of a crime that occurred on or around campus, they have an obligation under federal law to report the information to the Title IX Office.

-Desk Assistant (DA) are students who staff the front desk of each of the residence halls.
+Desk Assistant (DA) are students who staff the front desk of each of the residence hall.
 These students are responsible for the security of the front entrances, processing mail, answering the phone, checking out equipment (board games, kitchen items, etc...), and answering questions.

 Resident Assistant (RA) are full-time students whose part-time job is to assist you.
 Your RA has many responsibilities, all of which are related to the job of helping you.
-Having lived on-campus for at least a full year, your RA knows what it takes to make the most of hall living.
+Having lived on campus for at least a full year, your RA knows what it takes to make the most of hall living.
 You can expect your RA to:

-- be available for general consultation throughout the week - direct you to the appropriate university office for answers to your questions - be available on a personal basis for "just talking" about how you are doing - organize events to help you meet other students - confront inappropriate behavior and enforce policies professional, live-in staff members who are responsible for the daily management of the residence halls.
-Their role is to support student learning, student health and safety.
-This includes supervision of all the student staff (DAs, RAs and ADs), facilitating student conduct meetings, addressing student concerns, on-call emergency response and community development.
+- be available for general consultation throughout the week - direct you to the appropriate university office for answers to your questions - be available on a personal basis for "just talking" about how you are doing - organize events to help you meet other students - confront inappropriate behavior and enforce policies